faiface/par-lang/docs/src/types/iterative.md

 ## Construction

 Values of iterative types are constructed using standalone `begin`/`loop` expressions.
 They start with `begin`, followed by an expression of the body type.
-Inside this expression, use a standlone `loop` in the `self` places of the body type to go back to the corresponding `begin`.
+Inside this expression, use a standalone `loop` in the `self` places of the body type to go back to the corresponding `begin`.

 > Just like with [recursive's](./recursive.md) `.begin`/`.loop`, it's possible to use labels to